 The Ebando crew is very lovely and professional, they have a tons of skills and knowledges but still they are very humble.
 They will do everything for you.
 Furthermore Tatayo will make you laugh daily which is good when you are in such process.
 The place is also very nice.
 Musicians, singers and dancers are truly amazing, you will feel that the beginning of the world started in Central Africa.
 Highly recommended.

-Life changing experience, beautiful people- visited a year ago
+Life changing experience, beautiful people- visited 2 years ago

 I travelled to Libreville in November 2018 with fear and trepidation but I was warmly welcomed at the airport by Tatayo and Alice.
 The amount of warmth and kindness I was offered at Ebando really blew me away and I quickly settled in.
 The work is performed with absolute mastery and respectful knowledge of tradition.
 It was an absolute pleasure to be there.
 I was looked after, but also given the time and space I needed to process.
 It was the most remarkable experience of my life, past present or even future.
 I think about it every day.
 It has stayed with me.
 If you are called to this work and have the means, there is no better place to do it than at Ebando under the watch of Tatayo, Pemba and the team there.